hobbyquaker/awesome-mqtt/README.md

 - [AWS IoT Core](https://aws.amazon.com/iot-core/?nc1=h_ls) - AWS IoT Core is a managed cloud service that lets connected devices easily and securely interact with cloud applications and other devices.
 AWS IoT Core can support billions of devices and trillions of messages, and can process and route those messages to AWS endpoints and to other devices reliably and securely.
 With AWS IoT Core, your applications can keep track of and communicate with all your devices, all the time, even when they aren’t connected.
 - [Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/) - Enable highly secure and reliable communication between your IoT application and the devices it manages.
 Azure IoT Hub provides a cloud-hosted solution backend to connect virtually any device.
 Extend your solution from the cloud to the edge with per-device authentication, built-in device management, and scaled provisioning.
 - [CloudMQTT](https://www.cloudmqtt.com/) - Hosted message broker for the Internet of Things.
 Perfectly configured and optimized message queues for IoT, ready in seconds.
-- [EMQ X MQTT Cloud](https://cloud.emqx.io/) - A secure, reliable MQTT cloud service with best pratices from EMQ team.
+- [EMQX Cloud](https://www.emqx.com/en/cloud) - A fully managed MQTT service that connects your IoT devices to the cloud with reliable, real-time IoT data transmission, processing, and integration.
+Accelerate business that matters while avoiding the headaches of infrastructure management.
 - [flespi](https://flespi.com/mqtt-broker) - Free and secure cloud MQTT broker with private namespaces, MQTT 3.1.1 and MQTT 5.0 support and gorgeous limits.
 - [Google Cloud IoT](https://cloud.google.com/solutions/iot/) - Google Cloud IoT is a complete set of tools to connect, process, store, and analyze data both at the edge and in the cloud.
 The platform consists of scalable, fully-managed cloud services; an integrated software stack for edge/on-premises computing with machine learning capabilities for all your IoT needs.
 - [HiveMQ Cloud](https://www.hivemq.com/cloud/) - HiveMQ Cloud is a fully managed MQTT platform that connects IoT devices to any IoT cloud platform.
 A cloud native IoT messaging platform that simplifies reliable and scalable IoT device connectivity.